-- Put one Zip-Lock® bag inside the other
+- Put one Ziploc® bag inside of the other

-- Fill doubled bag with 3 cups of water and 1 cup rubbing alcohol
+- Fill doubled bag with 3 cups of water and 1 cup rubbing alcohol.

-- Place in freezer until frozen
+- Place in freezer until frozen.

 Another form of an ice pack is a bag of frozen peas/corn wrapped in a towel.